tektechnologies/Instructor-Prep/301/week_1/class_05/class_5.md

 -<https://city-explorer-backend.herokuapp.com>  is our back end
 - next week the labs will have starter code for you to build on, and each day we will add a new path to our app.
-- What does our default do? when we submit a form

 ## Lab Notes